 Making your garden fit for your pet

 Most experts would agree that a well-exercised dog is less bored and anxious, reducing bad habits such as digging and pacing.
-If you don’t have the time to give your dog a good long walk every day then along with considering using the services of a North London dog walker who can do this for you, you can also try creating a ‘digging zone’, training your dog to use it by hiding bones and chews there.
+If you don’t have the time to give your dog a good long walk every day, then along with considering using the services of a North London dog walker who can do this for you, you can also try creating a ‘digging zone’, training your dog to use it by hiding bones and chews there.

 If you have a worn path, e.g. across a lawn, you might think it easier to make a permanent path there rather than to treat the area.
-If you still find it challenging to maintain a nice lawn (with or without the help of a dog!) you could consider synthetic grass, the appearance of which has come a long way since early days.
+If you still find it challenging to maintain a nice lawn (with or without the help of a dog!), you could consider synthetic grass, the appearance of which has come a long way since the early days.
 Make sure it is permeable and can be deodorised for urine.

 If you’re planning some new planting for the spring, check out the plants to avoid list.
 Consider trees and bushes that will provide shade from the sun and ground cover for comfort, as well as hardy plants that can withstand paw pressure.